ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 # Overview of scenarios

-This documentation gives a detailed overview about the supported scenarios.
+This documentation gives a detailed overview about the supported scenarios written in python and OpenScenario.

 You can find a less detailed description of the supported scenario in the CARLA documentation [here](list_of_scenarios.md).